Teva Pharmaceuticals: Legal issues

 In July 2019, Teva paid $69 million to settle pay-for-delay claims.

 In January 2020, Teva Pharmaceuticals agreed to pay $54 million to settle allegations under the False Claims Act that it violated the Anti-Kickback Statute by funding improper speaking programs to boost prescriptions.

 In 2021, New York Attorney General Letitia James filed a lawsuit against Teva and several other opioid manufacturers for their alleged contribution to the opioid epidemic in New York.

 In February 2022, Teva agreed to a $225 million settlement with the state of Texas to end claims that it fueled an opioid epidemic in the state by improperly marketing pain medicine.

 In August 2023, Teva admitted to price-fixing charges related to the generic cholesterol drug Pravastatin, and agreed to pay a $225 million fine, after a criminal investigation by the US Department of Justice.
 The US Department of Justice stated that the settlement was "the largest to date for a domestic antitrust cartel."

 Also in August 2023, Teva agreed to a legal settlement with US hospitals over its marketing of opioid products that ultimately raised costs for health providers and contributed to the opioid epidemic in the United States.
 The lawsuit consisted of roughly 500 hospitals and health providers, resulting in a payment from Teva of $126 million over 18 years.

 On October 31, 2024, the European Commission fined Teva €462.6 million "over misuse of the patent system and disparagement to delay [a] rival multiple sclerosis medicine", namely Copaxone (glatiramer acetate).
 Teva is accused of having attempted to obstacle other producers of glatiramer acetate both by abusing the patent system and by setting up a misinformation campaign targeting other glatiramer producers.

-Pharmaceutical products

-A full list of products destined for the US market is available from tevagenerics.com.
-Teva also manufactures generic medications for use outside of the US; Cyproterone acetate and Moclobemide being two examples.